facebookresearch/vggsfm/README.md

 The reconstruction result (camera parameters and 3D points) will be automatically saved in the COLMAP format at ```output/seq_name```.
 You can use the [COLMAP GUI](https://colmap.github.io/gui.html) to view them.

 If you want to visualize it more easily, we provide an approach supported by [visdom](https://github.com/fossasia/visdom).
 To begin using Visdom, start the server by entering ```visdom``` in the command line.
 Once the server is running, access Visdom by navigating to ```http://localhost:8097``` in your web browser.
-Now every reconstruction will be visualized and saved to the visdom server by enabling ```visualize=True```:
+Now every reconstruction will be visualized and saved to the Visdom server by enabling ```visualize=True```:

 ```bash
 python demo.py visualize=True ...(other flags)